I54

 i54 South Staffordshire is a 98 ha UK technology-based business park located at Junction 2 on the M54 Motorway in the West Midlands, on the boundary of South Staffordshire and Wolverhampton.

 i54 South Staffordshire is a £50 million joint venture partnership between Staffordshire County Council, City of Wolverhampton Council and South Staffordshire Council.
-It benefits from Enterprise Zone Status and falls within the Black Country Enterprise Zone.
+It falls within the Black Country Enterprise Zone.

-The site entrance is at Junction 2 of the M54 Motorway, just to the west of the Staffordshire and Worcestershire Canal.
+The site entrance is at Junction 2 of the M54 Motorway, to the west of the Staffordshire and Worcestershire Canal.
 The site is home to several manufacturing companies including MOOG Aerospace, Eurofins Laboratories, International Security Printers (ISP), and the home of the £500 million UK advance engine manufacturing facility of Jaguar Land Rover.

-The regeneration project is a joint venture between City of Wolverhampton Council, Staffordshire County Council and South Staffordshire Council.

 Project costs and details

-The cost of the project to the 98 hectare site is estimated to be costing £67 million GBP and was granted crucial planning approvals from two local authorities in September 2006.
+The cost of the project to the 98 hectare site is estimated to be £67 million GBP and was granted crucial planning approvals from two local authorities in September 2006.

-In August 2006 contractors to the site started the second major phase of the scheme, a £5 million GBP 12-month programme of infrastructure and reclamation work.
+In August 2006, contractors to the site started the second major phase of the scheme, a £5 million GBP 12-month programme of infrastructure and reclamation work.

-On 3 July 2007 key partners for the project toasted the substantial completion of a £10 million GBP programme of remediation and site preparation works on the i54 site.
+On 3 July 2007, key partners for the project toasted the substantial completion of a £10 million GBP programme of remediation and site preparation works on the i54 site.
 The site preparation work ran over a 16-month period and has been carried out by Blackwell and supervised by Mouchel Parkman engineering consultancy.
 During this time, the following was achieved: